 HCV infection is a highly dynamic process, with a viral half-life of two hours or less and an average viral production and clearance rate of one trillion (1012) viral particles per day.
 The lack of a proof-reading function of the HCV RNA polymerase provides the basis for the genetic variability of individual viral particles and strains observed in cell culture and in hepatitis C patients.
 The rapid spontaneous mutability of HCV during natural infection provides a rationale for the development and implementation of multi-drug antiviral combination therapies.
 There is an urgent need for novel combination therapies employing potent, small molecule inhibitors that inhibit different steps in the HCV life cycle and that can be administered orally.
 The 9.6-kb RNA genome of HCV encodes one large polyprotein, cleaved by viral and cellular proteases into ten viral proteins inside HCV-infected cells, including structural and non-structural proteins.
 The HCV non-structural protein 5A (NS5A) is a multi-functional protein essential for HCV replication.
-Similarly, the viral polymerase (NS5B) is a critical enzyme responsible for generation of viral transcription and replication of the viral genome RNA.
-Both have proven to be excellent targets for developing small molecule inhibitors against HCV.
+Most successful HCV treatment strategies incorporate a NS5A replication inhibitor in combination with other compounds to treat HCV.

-HCV treatment is evolving rapidly with the development of interferon-free, oral direct-acting antiviral (DAA) combination therapies that enable high sustained virologic response (SVR) rates, reduced duration of treatment and enhanced convenience for patients.
-However, recently approved therapies are too expensive to be used in many developing In countries, where pegylated interferon-alfa plus ribavirin remains the current treatment available.
-HCV DAA combinations, alone or with pegylated interferon-alfa plus ribavirin (peg-IFN/RBV), are not yet regulatory-approved, standard treatment is peg-IFN/RBV, which requires weekly injections and is only partially effective, with many side effects that are sometimes severe and treatment-limiting.
-As a result, there is a continuing need for all oral, efficacious and cost effective regimens. more consistently effective and better tolerated antiviral combinations for HCV infection, regardless of HCV genotype, patient genetic factors, or disease stage.
+HCV treatment evolved rapidly with the development of interferon-free, oral direct-acting antiviral (DAA) combination therapies that enable high sustained virologic response (SVR) rates, reduced duration of treatment and enhanced convenience for patients; however, recently approved therapies are too expensive to be used in many developing countries.
+As a result, there is a continuing need for all oral, efficacious and cost-effective regimens.